BryanR227/FinalProject/preposal.md

 ## What idea(s) do you have for your final project?

-I want to mod Stardew Valley or Hollow Knight.
+Mod Stardew Valley or Hollow Knight.
+Create a game using Pygame.
+Create something like pong or Mario.

 TODO